-MAXIMUM CONTRACT PERIOD -- ESTIMATED (January 2006): [May 14, 2012- May 13, 2017] Dates provided are estimates only.
+MAXIMUM CONTRACT PERIOD - ESTIMATED (January 2006): [January 17, 2011- January 16, 2016] Dates provided are estimates only.
 Any resulting contract will begin on the date specified in the notice of award.
 See clause entitled "Term of Contract - Effective Date / Initial Contract Period".

-It is the intent of the University of South Carolina to solicit proposals from qualified sources of supply to assist the administration in its national search efforts for the selection of a senior position in the SmartState program in accordance with all requirements stated herein.
+It is the intent of the University of South Carolina to solicit proposals, from qualified sources of supply, to provide professional education consulting services in accordance with all requirements stated herein.